Two Methods of Chatting with your Muses.

 I teach it in Click Happy (for youth) and in Create Happy (for adults).
 The program that I developed to use photography as a tool to teach well-being.
 It is also what I used to get out of my own way and move from being a frightened single mum in a job that was sucking me dry to becoming a full-time artist, running a charitable trust that I adore, and winning NZ's Creative Photographer of the Year.
 I teach it in Click Happy because I can only imagine what my life would have been like if I had solid wellbeing skills as a tween instead of waiting until my 40s.
 I teach it in Creating Happy because I remember what it felt like to be an overwhelmed woman.

 I like the Creating Happy method because t is about choosing your own ending to the story.
 For myself, I found it returned stolen power back where it belonged.
 In my hands.
 Enjoy and let me know if it is of use to you.

 p.s.
-It isn't a one-hit wonder.
+It isn't a one-hit-wonder.
 It is a method that works best the more times you turn to it.
 You don't heal a broken bone with a pill.
 Healing takes time attention and care.
-The same is for "broken" parts of ourselves.
+The same is for resolving our traumas.
 Left neglected they become chronically disabled.
 Properly tended to they can sometimes heal stronger than before they were broken.
 So here is to choice and strength.

 The Creating Happy Journaling method developed by Mandi Lynn